-Programs must get approval from their AmeriCorps ASN HQ staff to be considered a new project.
+Existing grantees must get approval from agency staff to be considered a new project.

 If an applicant is applying for a different program model (a new project), select New.
-Current and previous grantees need to get approval from their Program Officer/Portfolio Manager to be considered a new project.
+Current and previous grantees need to get approval from agency staff to be considered a new project.
 AmeriCorps will consider a project to be new if there is a meaningful difference between it and previous projects in a comparison of the following characteristics, among others: the objectives and priorities of the projects; the nature of the services provided; the program staff, participants, and volunteers involved; the geographic locations in which the services are provided; the populations served; and the proposed community partnerships. (§ 2522.340).

 Requests to be considered a new project should include information about how the new project differs from the previous project in the characteristics noted above.
 The request should also include the proposed name of the new project.
-ASN HQ staff will review the request to determine if the proposed project does represent a meaningful difference from the previous project or if the proposed project is an example of natural program evolution over time.
-If it is determined that the project is new, ASN HQ staff will create a new project in eGrants.
+AmeriCorps staff will review the request to determine if the proposed project does represent a meaningful difference from the previous project or if the proposed project is an example of natural program evolution over time.
+If it is determined that the project is new, agency staff will create a new project in eGrants.
 Applicants must request new projects significantly in advance of their application deadline.